Last week when I posted about of our DIY couch that turns into a sofa bed many of you requested detailed plans so these are for you.

 All of the wood pieces were attached with wood glue in addition to screws.
 And all of the screws were countersunk for a level surface and nicer outside look.

-This piece takes a little explaining.
+This back piece takes a little explaining.
 I do not have a Kreg jig and so all of the screws are put in through an outside board, meaning that you can see the screw head.
 But, since all of the pieces except for the bottom frame were going to be covered with batting and fabric, I did not care.

 Start by tapering the 2 x 6 boards (C) at 15 1/2″.
 The top should be as wide as a 2 x 4 (so 3 1/2″ – aren’t lumber measurements fun!).
 Then screw these boards into the bottom 2 x 6 board (B).
 There should be 22″ between the boards.
 Screw on the top 2 x 4 board (A).
 Lastly, screw in the bracing 2 x 4 boards (D).
-If you have a Kreg jig, you will not have to off set the boards, however, if you are like me these will have to be staggered so you can actually screw them in. (see the image here)
+If you have a Kreg jig, you will not have to off set the boards, however, if you are like me these will have to be staggered so you can actually screw them in.
+Like this:

 Once all of those pieces are screwed together, screw the plywood onto the top.
 Note, there will be a small gap where the tapered 2 x 6 boards meet the top 2 x 4.
 This is ok.
 The back piece is ready to get covered in burlap, batting, and fabric.